airshipit/governance/README.md

 continue to support the project in the event of career changes unless they notify the project that they are resigning their position.

+Each committee is responsible for organizing, running, and reporting the results of each election for the opposite committee.
+For example:
+- The Technical Committee is responsible for organizing and running the Working Committee elections.
+- The Working Committee is responsible for organizing and running the Technical Committee elections.

 ### Special Committee Elections

 In the event that a committee seat is vacated before the end of a term a special election will be held to fill that seat.